CREATING A LETTERBOX

 You also need a log book.
 You'll be amazed how difficult this is, because you need one with no lines!
 A high percentage of the books you can buy with unlined pages are either waaaay too big for a letterbox (artist's sketch pads, etc.) or are cute little things with inferior binding so the pages are falling out by the time you get through the checkout line.
 You also either need pages that are heavy enough that ink won't bleed through to the other side, or enough pages that there's no need to use the back sides of pages.

+My solution is to make logbooks.
 The easy way: buy a package of 100 unlined 3x5 cards.
-Holepunch, apply rings, you're done.
+Holepunch one corner, run a piece of string through and tie it, you're done.
 I've found, though, that 3x5 is bigger than I like, so instead I buy 8-1/2 x 11 "cover stock" at Staples (which is slightly lighter than card stock) and cut each sheet into eight 4-1/4 x 2-3/4 pages.
-Or, 4x6 unlined cards and slice each one into two 2-1/2 x 4 pieces and throw the remaining bit away (this size happens to make a book that fits well into a 4x6 craft baggie).
+Or, 4x6 unlined cards and slice each one into two 3 x 4 pieces.
 Or, 5x8 unlined cards cut into four 2-1/2 x 4 pieces each.
 It helps to have a big heavy-duty paper slicer to do this job, but the little plastic sliding slicer type intended for home use will also work if you do only one card at a time.
 If your paper slicer doesn't have some sort of adjustable paper stop, you might try taping a ruler down on it so you can slide the paper right up against it and make every cut exactly the same size.
 You can also opt to cut the paper into a special size and shape needed to fit inside some particular container you intend to use -- or into the baggies you plan to use.

 Find some flat sheet plastic from some packaging that would otherwise get thrown away to make "covers" for this little log book.
 I make the covers just a hair larger than the paper on all sides.
 Don't try to cut such plastic with the cheap sliding-cutter type paper slicer; instead, lay a ruler on it and run along the ruler with an X-Acto knife (which you have on hand for making rubber stamps).